wp-plugins/theme-blvd-image-sizes/readme.txt

 = 1.0.1 =

 * Added high priority to filter so it happens after the theme runs.
 This is needed in conjunction with the [Theme Blvd Framework 2.1 update](http://www.wpjumpstart.com/framework-updates/theme-blvd-2-1-0-framework-update/).
-* On options page, adjusted changelog link at bottom to match Theme Blvd 2.1 framework's slightly modified styling.
+* On options page, adjusted changelog link at bottom to match Theme Blvd 2.1 framework's slightly modified format.
-* On options page, xhanged "Default Theme's Size" string to say "Current Image Size" as it actually reflects what the current image size is set to.
+* On options page, changed "Default Theme's Size" string to say "Current Image Size" as it actually reflects what the current image size is set to.

 = 1.0.0 =